1da24ec410ec-wq/file-type-identifier/README.md

-IT IS MY FIRST REPO.
-I HAVE TO BE HONEST THE CODE IS FROM CLAUDE AI BUT,
-I JUST WANTED TO START RATHER THAN STANDING STILL I WANTED TO MOVE WELL, THIS IS MY FIRST MOVE

 # 🔍 HTML File Type Identifier

 A lightweight, browser-based tool that detects and identifies file types by analyzing HTML file inputs — using magic bytes, MIME types, and file signatures rather than relying solely on file extensions.